snesjhon/snesjhon/ysk/questions/001-two-sum.md

+---
+description: Given an array of integers and a target value, find two numbers that add up to the target and return their indices.
+---
 # 001 - Two Sum

-#leetcode/easy #pattern/hash-map #concept/hash-maps #concept/arrays
+#pattern/hash-map #concept/hash-maps #concept/arrays
-#progress/understood

 **Problem:** Given an array of integers and a target value, find two numbers that add up to the target and return their indices.

 **Related Concepts:**

 - [[hash-maps]] - Primary solution technique
 - [[two-pointers]] - Alternative for sorted arrays
 - [[arrays]] - Data structure

 **Related Problems:**

 - Two Sum II (sorted array) - Use two pointers
 - 3Sum - Extension to three numbers
 - 4Sum - Further extension